browser-network/network/README.md

   you can just leave a browser window of your app open.
-Another way of saying this, is the only programming you have to do to have a real server is opening up a browser window :P Note that if you wish to do _slightly more programming_, you can also run a node.js node with the same `networkId`.
+Another way of saying this, is the only programming you have to do to have a real server is opening up a browser window :P Note that if you wish to do _slightly more programming_, you can also run a node.js node with the same `networkId`, and it will act as a headless browser window, fulfilling all the same functionality as a browser window would.

+* Cryptographic security - Network uses `eccrypto` to ensure veracity of messages.
+  It's cryptographically difficult to spoof or modify a message that's not your own.

 ### How it works